Adrián Colunga

 Adrián Colunga Pérez (born 17 November 1984) is a Spanish former professional footballer who played as a forward.
-He is the caretaker manager of Real Murcia.
+He is currently manager of Primera Federación club Algeciras.

 He appeared in 152 La Liga matches over seven seasons, scoring 36 goals for Recreativo, Zaragoza, Getafe, Sporting de Gijón and Granada.
 He added 54 games and 17 goals in the Segunda División, and also competed in England, Cyprus and India.

 Playing career

 Colunga was born in Oviedo, Asturias.
 After unsuccessfully emerging through Sporting de Gijón's youth system he made his professional debut on loan, in the Segunda División B with Marino de Luanco – also in his native region – going on to serve several others in the third tier and Tercera División while also spending the 2004–05 season with Sporting's reserves.

 In January 2006, Colunga was definitely released by Gijón and, after a spell in the fourth division and another in the third, joined UD Las Palmas of Segunda División.
 He scored 13 league goals (second-best in the squad) in the 2007–08 campaign for a Canary Islands side that was threatened with relegation until the last month of competition.

 Colunga was then bought by Recreativo de Huelva in La Liga, on a four-year contract worth €2.7 million.
 In his debut for the team, on 31 August 2008, he scored the game's only goal in an away win against Andalusia neighbours Real Betis.

 Alternating between starts and games from the bench in his first year, Colunga entered the club's history when he scored a penalty kick in a 4–1 loss at Deportivo de La Coruña on 21 December, his fourth consecutive game achieving the feat; Spanish football pundit Guillem Balagué compared the player, in his weekly report of first division encounters, to Valencia CF's David Villa.
 Despite a first fruitful year individually, Recre ranked last.

 On 23 January 2010, after experiencing personal problems in the new season at Recreativo, which included a confrontation with club fans, Colunga was loaned to Real Zaragoza of the top flight until June.
 He scored on his debut eight days later, a 3–1 away victory over CD Tenerife, and finished the campaign as the team's top scorer in only four months of play, with the Aragonese finally escaping relegation.